Inverse Design of Amorphous Materials with Targeted Properties: Discussion

 \section{Discussion}

 We have here introduced AMDEN, a diffusion model-based framework for the inverse design of amorphous materials.
 Based on an equivariant graph neural network architecture, AMDEN generates atomic positions and elements and adjusts the density of the generated samples through ghost atoms.
-By training AMDEN on the MEG dataset, we highlight its capabilities for inverse design.
+AMDEN operates in two complementary inverse design modes depending on the training data.
+By training AMDEN on the MEG dataset, we highlight its capabilities for composition-based inverse design.
 Our results show that AMDEN is able to adjust the Young's modulus of the generated samples while keeping their \ch{Li} content within a few percent of the targeted value.
 However, the Young's moduli of the generated samples are underpredicted relative to the target values and differ from samples obtained by melt-quenching identical compositions, indicating inaccuracies in the atomic structure of the samples.
+The requenching experiment confirms that AMDEN correctly identifies target compositions, isolating the structural inaccuracy as the source of the discrepancy.
+With HMC denoising, this structural gap is substantially reduced, bringing the generated Young's moduli close to the target values without requenching (Fig.~\ref{fig:Si}f).
 To investigate the origin of this discrepancy, we trained AMDEN on three amorphous \ch{Si} datasets with differing thermal histories.
-When trained on structures sampled from the melt, the AMDEN-generated structures show almost perfect agreement in terms of radial distribution functions, angular distributions and potential energy with the training data.
+When trained on structures sampled from the melt, the AMDEN-generated structures show almost perfect agreement in terms of radial distribution functions, angular distributions, coordination number distributions, and potential energy with the training data.
 Samples generated by training on annealed samples, however, have a higher potential energy than the reference data and exhibit significant structural differences.
 It thus appears that AMDEN is not able to generate lower energy samples obtained by slow quenching.

 During relaxation the potential energy of a glassy system is gradually lowered, as the system explores configuration space, driven by thermal motion.
 A key feature of glassy potential energy landscapes (PEL), preventing crystallization even on long timescales accessed by experiments, is the lack of a so-called funnel structure of the PEL~\cite{raza2015computer}.
 In systems with funnel structures, pathways to low-energy minima or even the global minimum of the PEL are present, which lead through a sequence of catchment basins with continuously decreasing energy and connected by low-energy barriers.
 This PEL structure thus allows for incremental improvements in lowering the system's energy.
 In glassy systems, however, this is not possible, as many funnels are present with varying depth, separated by high barriers ~\cite{niblett2017pathways}.
 Low-energy structures can therefore only be identified using a time-consuming random search like approach.
 This is problematic for diffusion models, which rely on the assumption that samples can be generated by incrementally improving the previous state in the denoising process.
 Without HMC denoising, AMDEN thus fails to generate low-energy samples obtained upon slow annealing (in Fig.~\ref{fig:Si}b).